Audience

 Key takeaway

 Scaling senders is an optimization problem.
-With segmentation, warm-up discipline, and strong observability, you can grow volume while protecting trust.
+With segmentation, gradual volume ramping, and strong observability, you can grow volume while protecting trust.

 5) Governance and ownership